cppalliance/drone-ci/docs/drone-ci.md

 globalenv - a dictionary of environment variables for all jobs.
 Usually globalenv=globalenv , and then set globalenv at the top of the file.

 privileged - set privileged=True if the Drone job needs to run in a privileged Docker container. (usually not the case)

+## Multiarch

+In order to test on arm64 platforms, specify one of these images

+cppalliance/droneubuntu1204:multiarch
+cppalliance/droneubuntu1404:multiarch
+cppalliance/droneubuntu1604:multiarch
+cppalliance/droneubuntu1804:multiarch
+cppalliance/droneubuntu2004:multiarch

+Include the parameter arch="arm64" in the job spec.

 ### Why is there a dependency on the https://github.com/boostorg/boost-ci repository?